How To Keep Your Eyes Healthy

-It is recommended that between the ages of 18 and 60 you have an eye exam every two years whether you need glasses or not, this so that that your eye health can be checked and spot any changes in your eye health and vision early on.
+It is recommended that between the ages of 18 and 60 you have an eye exam every two years whether you need glasses or not, so that your eye health can be checked and spot any changes in your eye health and vision early on.
 Over the age of 60 it is recommended that you have an eye exam every year.
-Your Optometrist may recommend shorter or longer gaps between test.
-To see if you are eligible for free sight test on the NHS check out their criteria.
+Your Optometrist may recommend shorter or longer gaps between tests.
+To see if you are eligible for free sight tests on the NHS check out their criteria.

 Protect Your Eyes From UV Light

 We are all aware of the importance of a good high SP factor sunscreen to protect our skin from harmful UVA and UVB rays but these same rays are also damaging to the eyes.
-Sailors, snow boarders and skiers have know for some time that the sun can cause sun or snow blindness which is due to an overexposure to bright light, but every day exposure to the harmful sun rays slowly damages our eyes and prematurely ages the eye lids and skin around the eyes.
-According to skin cancer.org Eyelid cancer accounts for 5-10% of all skin cancers and at least 10% f cataract cases are attributable to UV exposure.
+Sailors, snowboarders and skiers have known for some time that the sun can cause sun or snow blindness which is due to overexposure to bright light, but everyday exposure to the harmful sun rays slowly damages our eyes and prematurely ages the eyelids and skin around the eyes.
+According to skin cancer.org Eyelid cancer accounts for 5-10% of all skin cancers and at least 10% of cataract cases are attributable to UV exposure.

-Every time you go out in bright light you should wear a pair of sunglasses of good UVA and UVB protection, sunglasses should not just be for sunbathing.
+Every time you go out in bright light you should wear a pair of sunglasses with good UVA and UVB protection, sunglasses should not just be for sunbathing.

 Eat Fish Rich In Omega 3